 - Beware of feeling safe just by having your camera strap crossed over your body.
-A new trend in camera theft is using scissors to actually cut it right off an unsuspecting person.
+One trend in camera theft is using scissors to actually cut it right off an unsuspecting person.

 - Invest in Pacsafe gear or something of the like if you are traveling solo.
-Pacsafe makes a huge amount of travel safety gear and their stainless steel mesh bag protectors are popular with backpackers who don’t want anyone getting into their gear.
-It can also be locked to a permanent structure if you need to step away from your gear for whatever reason and don’t have anyone to watch over it.
+Pacsafe makes a huge amount of travel safety gear and their stainless steel mesh bag protectors are popular with backpackers.
+They are very difficult to cut off or slash open.

 - Change memory cards often!
-Large memory cards can be enticing and often times very useful.
+Large memory cards can be enticing.
 However, if something goes wrong and your gear is stolen or lost you won’t want your entire memory card housing thousands of images gone with it.
 By changing cards frequently, or uploading files to a backup drive often, your misfortune will sting a little less.

-- Write down your serial numbers or, better yet, register with Lenstag to combat the re-selling or pawning of stolen gear if you are in the situation of gear theft.
+- Write down your serial numbers or, better yet, register with Lenstag for free to combat the re-selling or pawning of your stolen gear, if the worst should happen.

 Latest posts by Kymberly Cortigiano (see all)

 - Tips for Photographing Family Events - September 3, 2016

 - Getting Started In Skateboard Photography: An Interview with Kyle Seidler - September 2, 2016

 - How to Set Up a Video Booth - June 29, 2016